 Industry fundamentals strengthened through much of 2018, giving rise to higher drilling activity and to some degree, customer spending primarily in North America.
-However, in the fourth quarter of 2018, oil prices declined sharply which led to increased uncertainty surrounding our customers' 2019 capital budgets, and customers generally taking a more conservative approach to capital outlays for the beginning of the year.
+However, in the fourth quarter of 2018, oil prices declined sharply which led to increased uncertainty surrounding our customers' 2019 capital budgets, and customers generally taking a more conservative approach to capital outlays.

-In the North American land market, competition, cash constraints, pricing pressure and market uncertainty have continued to influence customer decisions on well-construction equipment purchases through the first half of 2019.
-McCoy continues to respond to this challenging market environment by investing in data driven technologies to improve efficiency for its customers, while also investing in its rental fleet and strategic finished goods inventories to support the changing purchasing landscape.
+In the North American land market, competition, cash constraints, pricing pressure and declines in market activity have continued to influence customer decisions on well-construction equipment purchases through 2019.
+McCoy continues to respond to this challenging market environment by investing in data driven technologies to improve efficiency for its customers.